Theme Party Queen

 Creative Theme Party Ideas

-I have a passion for hosting parties, from elaborate themed affairs to our annual Chicago Bears party every December, I love it all.
-So much so, that my friends affectionately call me the Theme Party Queen, here with the Theme Party King Creative Theme Party Ideas BUT...
+I have a passion for hosting parties from elaborate themed affairs to our annual Chicago Bears party every December, I love it all.

-I am also a very busy wife and mother who worked in Corporate America for over 20 years and now manages an e-business from home which includes this theme party website.
+I am a very busy wife and mother who worked in Corporate America for over 20 years and now manages an e-business from home which includes this theme party website.

 • Choosing the theme